Skip to content

 Instructions

-• In the bowl of a food processor, puree the chickpeas and garlic until a thick paste forms.
-Give this a couple of minutes (longer than you’d think), to get the chickpeas very well pureed.
-With the machine running, add the tahini, salt, and lemon juice.
-Taste and see if you’d like the hummus thinner or lighter.
-If so, Slowly add cold cooking liquid or water, a tablespoon at a time, until the hummus is very smooth and light but still thick (again, process a little longer than usual).
-Taste and adjust with salt and lemon juice as needed.
+• Add the tahini, salt, and lemon juice and process until well-blended.
+Taste and see if you'd like the hummus thinner or lighter.
+If so, Slowly add cold cooking liquid or water, a tablespoon at a time, until the hummus is very smooth and light but thick enough to spoon up and hold its shape.

 • Spoon the hummus onto salad plate or bowl, spreading the hummus with the back of a spoon to form a well in the center.
 Drizzle with olive oil and sprinkle with sumac, and serve immediately.